 Yucatan Peninsula, Mexico

-If you prefer something less touristy in Mexico than Cancun, head to a different part of the Yucatan Peninsula.
-You’ll enjoy similar weather, as well as plenty of spots for swimming and snorkeling, and experience the local food scene at an affordable price.
+If you prefer somewhere in Mexico that’s not as much of a tourist destination as Cancun, you might want to check out the Yucatan Peninsula.
+You’ll enjoy the same warm weather, as well as plenty of spots for swimming and snorkeling, and experience the local food scene at an affordable price.

 “Cities just slightly off the path of the tourist mecca of Cancun, including Playa del Carmen, Tulum and Merida, offer an incredible variety of activities, exquisite food, and inexpensive lodging,” said Wes Jacobs, the founder of Apollo Medical Travel.
 “Young travelers in groups can consider staying in open bunk hostels for $8 USD a night.
 Airbnb accommodations in a private room or boutique hotel start at around $25 USD per night.”